 The University monitors endowment funds to identify those for which historical cost was more than fair value.
-As of August 31, 2010, and 2009, respectively, the historical cost for such accounts was approximately \$218 million and \$197.7 million, and the fair value totaled \$198 million and \$172 million.
-Associated unrealized losses are recorded in the unrestricted net assets classification.
+As of August 31, 2011, and 2010, respectively, the historical cost for such accounts was approximately \$74 million and \$218 million, and the fair value totaled \$70 million and \$198 million.
+Associated unrealized losses are recorded in the unrestricted net assets classification; subsequent gains increase unrestricted net assets.

-6. Retirement Plans
+10. Retirement Plans

 The University maintains two contributory retirement plans for its eligible faculty and staff.
-The plans offer employees the choice of two investment company options, Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF), and the mutual funds offered by Fidelity Investments.
-The measurement date for plans is August 31.
+The plans offer two investment company options, Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF), and the mutual funds offered by Fidelity Investments.
 Participating employee and University contributions are immediately vested.
-The University contributed \$54.3 million and \$47.7 million to the two plans in 2010 and 2009, respectively.
-It expects to contribute \$57 million to the two plans in 2011.
+The University contributed \$56.6 million and \$54.3 million to the two plans in 2011 and 2010, respectively.
+It expects to contribute \$59.5 million to the two plans in 2012.

 The University currently sponsors a health care plan permitting retirees to continue participation on a "pay-all" basis.
 The retiree contribution is based on the average per-capita cost of coverage for the plan's entire group of active employees and retirees rather than the per-capita cost for retirees only.
 Retirees are also eligible to participate in certain tuition reimbursement plans and may receive a payment for sick days accumulated at retirement.
-The accrued cost for postemployment benefits was \$7.2 million and \$7.7 million at August 31, 2010, and 2009, respectively, and is included in accounts payable and accrued expenses on the consolidated statements of financial position.
+The accrued cost for post-employment benefits was \$10.2 million and \$7.2 million at August 31, 2011, and 2010, respectively, and is included in accounts payable and accrued expenses on the consolidated statements of financial position.

-Guidance under the Compensation - Retirement Benefits Topic of the FASB ASC requires an employer sponsoring one or more single-employer defined-benefit plans to recognize an asset or a liability in the statements of financial position for the plans' overfunded or underfunded status.
+The University recognizes an asset or a liability in the statements of financial position for the plans' overfunded or underfunded status.
 The asset or liability is the difference between the fair value of plan assets and the related benefit obligation, defined as the projected benefit obligation for pension plans and the accumulated postretirement benefit obligation for other postretirement benefit plans such as a retiree health care plan.
-An employer also must recognize actuarial gains or losses and prior service costs or credits in the statements of activities that arise during the period but are not components of net periodic benefit cost.
-In addition, an employer must measure defined-benefit plan assets and obligations as of the date of its fiscal year-end and make specified disclosures for the upcoming fiscal year.
+The University recognizes actuarial gains or losses and prior service costs or credits in the statements of activities that arise during the period but are not components of net periodic benefit cost.
+The University measures defined-benefit plan assets and obligations as of the date of its fiscal year end and makes specified disclosures for the upcoming fiscal year.